DC 5010Musculoskeletal System38 CFR Part 4, DC 5010

 A 10% rating requires: Traumatic arthritis with X-ray evidence of arthritis: with occasional painful episodes and no more than slight limitation of motion; or established by X-ray findings, with at least one-half inch or more shortening of the affected extremity..
 A 20% rating requires: Traumatic arthritis of two or more major joints, or two or more minor joint groups, with X-ray evidence and with occasional incapacitating exacerbations..
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-Can Arthritis due to Trauma (Traumatic Arthritis) qualify for TDIU (Total Disability Individual Unemployability)?
+Can Arthritis due to Trauma (Traumatic Arthritis) qualify for TDIU?

-What evidence do I need to establish service connection for Arthritis due to Trauma (Traumatic Arthritis)?
+What evidence supports a higher rating for Arthritis due to Trauma (Traumatic Arthritis)?

-What is the C&P exam like for Arthritis due to Trauma (Traumatic Arthritis)?
+What happens at the C&P exam for Arthritis due to Trauma (Traumatic Arthritis)?

 Get a Personalized Rating Analysis